binarynoise/Appdate-old/readme.md

 ## currently supported
  - [x] github.com _public_ releases (and similar websites)
  - [x] F-droid repository (beta, not completely tested, if available prefer github releases)
- - [x] Xposed repository
+ - [ ] Xposed repository (not supported due to different version counting)
  - [ ] AndroidFileHost

-_Note_: please double-check if the version found by Appdate is the same as you'd expect because some developers use a different versioning in their filenames than in therir app.
+_Note_: please double-check if the version found by Appdate is the same as you'd expect because some developers use a different versioning (like xposed) in their filenames than in their app.
 Example: version in app manifest `v2.5.3`, version in filename `253`

 ## License